 - The maximum horizontal speed in relation to the ground that can be reached is 50m/s.

-Did you know all the different types of drones that exist?
+Did you know about the different types of drones?
 Personally, when I started in this world, I had no idea how huge it is.
 Let me know if you have any questions, I’ll read you in the comments.